apache/pekko/docs/src/main/paradox/event-bus.md

 ## Classifiers

-The classifiers presented here are part of the Akka distribution, but rolling your own in case you do not find a perfect match is not difficult, check the implementation of the existing ones on @extref[github](github:akka-actor/src/main/scala/org/apache/pekko/event/EventBus.scala)
+The classifiers presented here are part of the Pekko distribution, but rolling your own in case you do not find a perfect match is not difficult, check the implementation of the existing ones on @extref[github](github:pekko-actor/src/main/scala/org/apache/pekko/event/EventBus.scala)

 ### Lookup Classification